Jean-BaptisteBouvier/Jean-BaptisteBouvier/README.md

 ### Hi there 👋

+This is my GitHub!

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 💬 Ask me about ...
+- 📫 How to reach me: [email](bouvier3@illinois.edu)
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: I am the 2022 Illinois State Champion of triathlon

 <!--
 **Jean-BaptisteBouvier/Jean-BaptisteBouvier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.